asimmagar20/asimmagar20/README.md

 ### Additional Practice & Learning Projects

-Smaller experiments and learning projects in Django, React and WordPress.
+Smaller experiments and learning projects in Django, React, Node.js, Supabase and WordPress.
 Used to explore new features, patterns and tools before applying them to larger work.

 ---